 Unfortunately, it’s not always as simple as that...

-Visitor number and engagement are some of the most common concerns for businesses with an online presence.
+Visitor numbers and engagement are some of the most common concerns for businesses with an online presence.

 How do you not only become more popular but increase engagement with your site as well?
 Here are 5 strategies that you can implement right now: